Back to Blog

 Firstly, you should familiarize yourself with the characters and their sounds.
 Flashcards are beneficial in helping you memorize Hangul as they are known to promote active recall in the brain.
 To help reinforce your memory and understand the structure of Hangul, you should also practice writing the characters repeatedly.
 This method could help you recognize each Korean syllable quicker and help you read faster.

 Understanding the Hangul will then help you to pronounce the words.
-One of the biggest mistakes (link to mistakes) in learning Korean is over-depending on romanizations.
+One of the biggest mistakes in learning Korean is over-depending on romanizations.
 While romanizations help beginners connect the sounds of each letter to the language they are more familiar with, it is less accurate when it comes to Korean words.

 If you have not already mastered Hangul, click this link to learn Hangul for FREE!